Courses may include

 This course is designed to provide the skills to construct casework projects.
 This will include cutting materials to size and to lay out the pieces to ensure a well-made assembly in an efficient manner.
 Learners will become familiar with detail machining of wood and wood products, gain the skills required to cut or shape pieces of various sizes and profiles and test the piece for proper fit.

-This course is designed to enable the learner to determine the location, size, shape, and type of materials required for residential buildings.
-Learners will also be able to sketch drawings using trade symbols and interpret basic orthographic and isometric presentations.
+This course is designed to enable students to determine the location, size, shape, and type of materials required for residential buildings.
+Students will also be able to sketch drawings using trade symbols and interpret basic orthographic and isometric presentations.

 CARP 3002 - Introduction to Common Stairs